ribokit/ribokit.github.io/repos/rna_design.md

 Alternatively, rna_design is available as part of Rosetta.
 To download and install Rosetta:

-- Request a license and download the software at [**rosettacommons**](https://www.rosettacommons.org/software/license-and-download)
+- Request a license and download the software at [**rosettacommons**](https://www.rosettacommons.org/software/license-and-download).

-- See the Rosetta installation documentation at [**rosettacommons**](https://www.rosettacommons.org/docs/latest/getting_started/Getting-Started)
+- See the Rosetta installation documentation at [**rosettacommons**](https://www.rosettacommons.org/docs/latest/getting_started/Getting-Started).

-- Once Rosetta is installed, rna_design can be run from the command line, e.g.:
+- Once Rosetta is installed, **RNAdesign** can be run from the command line, e.g.:

 ```bash
 rna_design -s chunk001_uucg_RNA.pdb   -nstruct 3  -ex1:level 4 -dump -score:weights farna/rna_hires.wts